Are you searching “how to get a job in digital marketing?

 The above lists of books and courses will develop your skills and knowledge in the discipline(s) you’ve chosen in the previous step.
 The courses that offer free certifications will let your resume stand out among other applicants.

 Email Marketing Resources

 Strategic Email Marketing Course by GetResponse (Free) – This is an excellent course by GetResponse that teaches you email list building, effective email marketing, email and drip automation, statistics, and tips.
 Email automation is an essential part of online marketing campaigns for SEM, SEO, and social media.

 Now that you have some digital marketing knowledge under your belt, it’s time to apply that knowledge with meaningful projects that will demonstrate that you’re capable of the jobs you’ll be applying for.

 To get started, you need to create an e-portfolio you can easily share (Google Drive works great for this).
-Your portfolio will consist of different projects that demonstrate your competence in SEM, SEO, or Social Media Marketing.
+Your portfolio will consist of different projects that demonstrate your SEM, SEO, or Social Media Marketing competence.

 Gain Experience by Helping a Small Business Owner

-Usually, you can find people in your network that have a small business but a weak online presence.
+Usually, you can find a family member or people in your network that have a small business but a weak online presence.
 You’ll want to ask your friends and family.
 If your friends and family don’t have a business you can help, ask if their friends do.
-When they ask you, “what exactly are you going to do?” can tell them based on the knowledge you gained in the previous step.
+When they ask you, “what exactly are you going to do?” you can tell them based on the knowledge you gained in the previous step.